monero-project/monero-site/README.md

 ## Deployment

-Deploying this website requires Jekyll (2.5+) and the following ruby gems: builder, rubysl-rexml
+Deploying this website requires Jekyll (3.0+) and the following ruby gems: builder, rubysl-rexml, jekyll-paginate

 Multiple language support will be added soon.